Total waste per person

 Residual waste per person

-The Council offers a garden waste collection service.
-Green bags and food caddy liners can be collected free of charge from local stockists or can be ordered online/over the phone.
-White garden sacks can be ordered over the phone only, and cost £2 each.
+Cardiff Council offers a fortnightly garden waste collection service, apart from during November, December and February.
+Green bags and caddy liners can be collected free of charge from local stockists or can be ordered online/over the phone.
+White garden sacks can be ordered over the phone only, and cost £3 each.

-Flats can place the green recycling bags into communal green bins, which are emptied once a week.
+Flats can place the green recycling bags into communal green bins, which are emptied weekly.
 Food waste is also taken weekly from a communal bin, while communal general waste bins are taken every two weeks.
 Garden waste is collected from a communal bin, where needs are identified.

-A nappy and absorbent hygiene products collection service is available with collections every two weeks for subscribers.
+A nappy and absorbent hygiene collection service is available, with collections every fortnight for subscribers.

 tonnes of waste was recycled